chiroptical/texcollab/README.md

 Files/Directories which are NOT tracked:
 - `.texcollab`: The texcollab configuration file
 - `data/`: Contains raw output files from programs
+- `esub/`: We use scripts which generate electronic submissions to online journals in this directory
 - `figures/`: Contains image files used for publication
 - `schemes/`: See section 2.5.5 of [ACS Author Guide](http://pubs.acs.org/paragonplus/submission/joceah/joceah_authguide.pdf), we choose to separate these images from `figures/` but you can choose what's best for you.
 - `share/`: Contains binary files generated from specific programs, for example ChemDraw or MarvinSketch